AAROC/DevOps/ISSUE_TEMPLATE.md

 How would you best describe your issue  ?

+  - [ ] Problem with one of the services
   - [ ] Ansible problem
   - [ ] Puppet problem
   - [ ] Container problem